Frequently Asked Questions

 Will I get a make-up lesson if my teacher cancels a lesson?

 Yes, your teacher will arrange a make-up lesson if necessary.
-There is a $25 surcharge for make-up lessons.

 Do I get a lesson during holidays?